couplebits/veeam-aws-lab/README.md

 The user's resources which were deployed by CloudFormation in both accounts and both regions will be deleted.
 Please be patient as this can take some time.

-## TEARDOWN - PART 2/2 - MANUAL STEPS
+## Teardown - Part 2 of 2 - Manual steps

 During the lab, attendees will create IAM roles and policies.
 Other resources such as EBS snapshots are created by Veeam Backup for AWS during the lab.
 These resources must be removed manually.